 Priming is easy.
 Just roll on the primer.
 I gave the wall 2 coasts.
 Make sure it is drywall primer.
 Here’s what I used:

-Now it’s time to texture!
+Now, it’s time to texture the dry wall!
 According to Johnny and several websites it doesn’t not matter if you prime first or texture first over drywall.
-Honestly, I did a little of both.
+I primed first, and it worked great.
 I tested out the texture spray before I primed, then added more texture after it was primed.
 This was my very favorite part.
 It’s so stinkin’ easy, seriously.
 Grab a bottle of spray texture <– This is the brand I used.
 Shake the bottle really well and then spray in circular motions on your wall.
 The goal is to match your existing texture.
 I think I did a pretty dang good job of matching my existing texture.
 This was my favorite part of the whole project, besides of course the part where you stand back and look at the finish project!
 I want to texture everything!
 Here is the exact bottle of sprat texture I used:

-And here she is textured, primed and ready to be painted.
+And here she is textured, primed and ready to be painted wall.
 As you can see, I was waiting to finish the dang wall so that I could finish painting the room!

 Just to jog your memory, here’s what that wall looked like before: